Model-free Rank Aggregation in the Presence of Rater Heterogeneity: A Maximum Score Approach: Introduction

-The remainder of the paper is organised as follows.
-In Section~\ref{sec:method}, we propose the MASTER under WST, and establish the upper and lower bounds for its convergence.
-In Section~\ref{sec:exp}, we evaluate the proposed method and compare it with several competitors via a simulation study and an application to rank professional tennis players.
-We conclude the paper with discussions in Section~\ref{sec:disc}.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:method} introduces the MASTER framework and its underlying assumptions, followed by the derivation of upper and lower convergence bounds and an algorithm for its computation.
+In Section~\ref{sec:exp}, we evaluate the performance of the proposed method against several state-of-the-art competitors through extensive simulations and two real-world applications: ranking professional tennis players using pairwise comparisons and aggregating sushi preferences from multi-way comparison data.
+Finally, Section~\ref{sec:disc} concludes the paper with a summary of our contributions and a discussion of potential future directions.